Course Descriptions and Registration

 INTEGRATED SCIENCE 7--The seventh grade SEEd (State of Utah Science with Engineering Education) standards look for relationships of cause and effect which enable students to pinpoint mechanisms of nature and allow them to make predictions.
 Students will explore how forces can cause changes in motion and are responsible for the transfer of energy and the cycling of matter.
 This takes place within and between a wide variety of systems, from simple, short-term forces on individual objects to the deep, long-term forces that shape our planet.
 In turn, Earth's environment provides the conditions for life as we know it.
 Organisms survive and reproduce only to the extent that their own mechanisms and adaptations allow.
 Evidence for the evolutionary histories of life on Earth is provided through the fossil record, similarities in the various structures among species, organism development, and genetic similarities across all organisms.
 Additionally, mechanisms shaping Earth are understood as forces affecting the cycling of Earth's materials.
 Questions about cause and effect and the ongoing search for evidence in science, or science’s ongoing search for evidence, drive this storyline.

-BEGINNING FITNESS (Class Fee) --This course consists of developing fitness and skills.
+BEGINNING FITNESS (Uniform Fee) --This course consists of developing fitness and skills.
 Fitness involves push-ups, crunches, and a five-minute run daily.
 Students will also be required to take fitness tests up to four times during the duration of the class.
-The fitness tests include push-ups, set-ups, mile run, and pacer run.
+The fitness tests include push-ups, sit-ups, mile run, and pacer run.
 Students must improve each time they are tested.
 Skills that will be required are in the following sports: flag football, soccer, speedball, volleyball, basketball, track and field, and softball.

 UTAH STUDIES--This course is a study of Utah, emphasizing both the geography and history of the state.
 We will look at the themes of geography and how they apply to Utah, and cover the major land formations, major rivers, lakes and drainage areas, major mountains and physical regions, Utah climate and Utah counties.
 The study of history will begin with prehistoric Utah and cover Utah Indians, early trappers and explorers.
 Emphasis is placed on Mormon migration westward and the colonization of Utah.
 We learn about the organization of the Utah Government and how it functions in our lives.
 The course focuses on current events and involvement in our community.